-Prior to HOC, Kevin built a career in marketing, selling high technology software solutions in Toronto, Calgary and Dallas, Texas.
+Prior to HOC, Kevin built a career in marketing, selling technology software solutions in Toronto, Calgary and Dallas, Texas.

-Kevin's decision to leave a successful career is testament to his commitment and desire to enhance the experiences of young children and their athletic interests through sport.
+Kevin's decision to leave a successful career is a testament to his commitment and desire to enhance the experiences of young children and their athletic interests through sport.